ChristopherKlay/StadiaEnhanced/readme.md

 ## Installation & Usage

 ### Chrome Store
-* Install the extension from the official Chrome web store [here](https://chrome.google.com/webstore/detail/stadia-enhanced/ldeakaihfnkjmelifgmbmjlphdfncbfg).
+* Install the extension from the official chrome web store [here](https://chrome.google.com/webstore/detail/stadia-enhanced/ldeakaihfnkjmelifgmbmjlphdfncbfg).
-* The extension fits itself into the existing website and its main menu can be found at the top-right when opening Stadia after installation.
+* The extensions fits itself into the existing website and it's main menu can be found at the top-right when opening Stadia after installation.

 ### Manual
 1. Download the [newest files of the extension](https://github.com/ChristopherKlay/StadiaEnhanced/tree/main/extension).